sirixdb/sirixdb.github.io/transactional-cursor-api.md

 Attributes for instance can only be inserted (`insertAttribute(new QNm("name", "value"))`), if the cursor is located on an element node.

 More sophisticated bulk insertion methods exist, too (as you have already seen when we imported an XML-document).
+We provide a method to insert an XML-fragment as a first child (`XdmNodeTrx insertSubtreeAsFirstChild(XMLEventReader)`), as a left sibling (`XdmNodeTrx insertSubtreeAsLeftSibling(XMLEventReader)`) and as a right sibling (`XdmNodeTrx insertSubtreeAsRightSibling(XMLEventReader)`).

 Then we are able to
       // Transaction handle is relocated at the document node of the new revision; iterate over "normal" descendant axis.